zaphodbeeblebrox3rd/venvoy/DOCKER_PUBLISHING_GUIDE.md

 # Make script executable
 chmod +x scripts/build-and-push.sh

-# Build and push all images
+# Build and push all images (Python, R, and bootstrap)
 ./scripts/build-and-push.sh

+# Or build specific image types:
+./scripts/build-and-push.sh --python     # Only Python images
+./scripts/build-and-push.sh --r          # Only R images
+./scripts/build-and-push.sh --bootstrap  # Only bootstrap image
+./scripts/build-and-push.sh --python --r # Python and R (no bootstrap)
 ```

-This will:
+This will (by default):
 - ✅ Build multi-architecture images for Python 3.9-3.13
+- ✅ Build multi-architecture images for R 4.2-4.5
 - ✅ Push to Docker Hub
 - ✅ Create `latest` tag pointing to Python 3.11
 - ✅ Build and push bootstrap image